Public Art Opportunities

 Public Art Guidelines for Developers

-The Public Art Guidelines for Developers is intended to assist the Developer through the process of commissioning an artist, meeting industry best practice and getting the best value from the Developer’s contribution.
+The Public Art Guidelines for Developers shows developers how to commission an artist, meet industry best practice and get the best value for money from a developer contribution.

 Connect with us